GTK-lab/SpliCeAT/majiq/README.md

 ## Running Snakemake

-Once the finishes running successfully and the necessary helper files are created, execute a Snakemake dry run with
+Once the above finishes running successfully and the necessary helper files are created, execute a Snakemake dry run with
 ```
 snakemake -np
 ```